 Forecasters use causal models to explore factors that may affect a forecast based on historical data.
 These models use mathematics to express relationships between system elements.
 Tools that perform the modeling are provided by software packages.
 Harvard Business Review describes the causal model as the most sophisticated type of forecasting tool; it is also the best for long-range predictions.
 A causal model is typically dynamic and is continually being revised as more data becomes available.

-Putting Workforce Forecasting Methods to Use
+Putting Company Workforce Forecasting & Planning Methods to Use

 The Importance of Historical Data in Workforce Forecasting

 Accurate and consistent historical data is the ideal starting point for workforce forecasting.
 Not having archived information about past workforce changes can really complicate the process.
-Given the number of digital workforce management (WFM) tools available to automatically record and store workforce information, there’s no reason to begin forecasting with too little information about the past.
+Given the number of digital workforce management (WFM) tools available to automatically record and store workforce information, there’s no reason to begin workforce forecasting with too little information about the past.